ObjectModules/deploy/[Mapping]-Spreading.md

 * Below the line: _Google_ write<sup><i>3</i></sup> a result then _your computer_ read<sup><i>4</i></sup> and display it

 ###By Tabulation
 We are going also to describe the diagram in tabulation.

-Let's put this way:
+Let's put it this way:

 Take the copy of of the sample of the sequence when you search your best food.
-Let's put back the name of our repos on the sample.
-You will get it as the following:
+Put back the name of our repos on the said sample.
+You will get it then as the following:
 * Above the line: `info` write<sup><i>1</i></sup> a query to `hyip world`, then `hyip world` read<sup><i>2</i></sup> it
 * Below the line: `world` write<sup><i>3</i></sup> a result then `hyip info` read<sup><i>4</i></sup> and display it